 Instead, I found myself wanting to be alone for the next five hours, exhausted from the challenges of that morning.
 So much so that when he came bouncing happily my way wanting to read and play, I couldn’t be happy in return just yet.

 No doubt, parenting toddlers is enough to test even the most patient mom, but we learn so much from the experience.
 For one thing, picking your battles is okay and often necessary from time to time.
 We can also give choices, so long as they’re the right ones.

-Using positive language makes getting them to listen that much easier, as does creating an environment suitable for toddlers.
-Having realistic expectations reminds us that they’re simply wired differently from us, and that we’re better off putting ourselves in timeout, rather than them.
+Using positive language makes getting them to listen that much easier, as does creating an environment suitable for them.
+Having realistic expectations reminds us that they’re wired differently from us.
+We’re better off putting ourselves in timeout, rather than them.

 He smiled and said, “I think we’re ready to give it another shot.”

 Get more tips:

 - How to Discipline a Toddler Who Hits

 - 5 Ways to Stop Toddler Power Struggles Many Parents Don’t Think to Do